 What Are the Requirements for MTD for ITSA

-You will be allowed to keep your underlying records (receipts and invoices etc.) in paper format if it best suits you.
+You will be allowed to keep your underlying records (receipts and invoices etc.) in paper format if that best suits you.
 However, HMRC will now require accompanying digital records for every transaction.
+Such digital records will need to be kept HMRC compatible cloud-based accounting software.

-You will be expected to submit a summary of your expenses and income to HMRC quarterly.
+You will be expected to submit a quarterly update of your income and expenditure to HMRC.
 You are not required to make accounting or tax adjustments in your quarterly figures, but you can make these adjustments if you prefer to do so.
 You will be given an allowance of one month from the end of every quarter to submit your quarterly update.

 The set quarterly periods in each financial year are: